hsoft/pluginbuilder/doc/install.rst

 Installation
 ============

-To install py2plugin from source, simply use the normal procedure for installing any Python package.
-Since py2plugin uses `distribute`_, all dependencies (including `distribute`_ itself) will be automatically acquired and installed for you as appropriate::
+To install pluginbuilder from source, simply use the normal procedure for installing any Python package.
+Since pluginbuilder uses `distribute`_, all dependencies (including `distribute`_ itself) will be automatically acquired and installed for you as appropriate::